 Best for: Runners who will need to move the treadmill from room to room

-If you’re looking for a treadmill that’s going to be easy to transport, this Reebok tread is a best seller on John Lewis thanks to it’s handy transport wheels and soft drop folding mechanism for easy storage.
-There’s multiple incline modes and training programmes to play with, there’s a display console that gives you all the basics and there’s a built-in fan to keep you cool when running indoors.
-The treadmill has a max speed of 18km/h, which is around a 5:22 minute mile pace.
+If you’re looking for a treadmill that’s going to be easy to transport, this Life Fitness tread is a bestseller on John Lewis, thanks, in part, to its handy transport wheels and soft-drop folding mechanism for easy storage.
+There are multiple incline modes and training programmes to play with, as well as a display console that gives you all the basics, and there’s a built-in fan to keep you cool.
+The treadmill has a max speed of 16.1km/h, which is around a 6.00min/mile pace.

 8. Domyos Treadmill Run 100

 Combining a wide running surface with a compact design, this is a good option for runners who want a comfortable indoor running experience, without the bulk.
 With a 13km/h top speed (7.26 min/mile pace), this should suit a lot of runners, plus there are 30 programmes to give you a challenge.

 Best for: Those who aren't too bothered about folding the treadmill

 If you're not worried about folding the treadmill away, or moving it from room to room, this Life Fitness T5 treadmill is a good option.
 It's easy to assemble, you can set up two user profiles, to make jumping on simpler if you are sharing with another runner with different training needs, and there's a handy energy-saving mode for when you're not using it.
 There's a top speed of 12mph, which is about a 4:59min/mile pace.